code-intensive/python-image-utils/README.md

-# python-image-resizer
+# python-image-utils

-## Python tool for image resizing
+## Python package for image manipulation
 ## Supports single and multiple image resizing
 ## Also supports directory based search and resize feature
+## Active work is ongoing to include more features, feel free to fork or make pull requests